-- 9.3 Contributing to achieving critical mass to support greater local retail/service provision, including the community's vision for a renewed Rolleston Town Centre and improved public transport facilities/services; and - 9.4 The one-off economic stimulus associated with developing the land and constructing the dwellings that will be enabled there. - 10 The only possible economic cost is potential adverse effects of the two proposed commercial areas on role and function of the Rolleston town centre.
-However, at only 450m2 of Gross Floor Area each, they are far too small to have any such effects. - Given the significant benefits of the proposed plan change, and noting the absence of any material economic costs, I support it on economic grounds.
+- 9.3 Helping to provide for a range of housing typologies to meet a diverse range of needs and preference, which is also required by the NPSUD; - 9.4 Contributing to achieving critical mass to support greater local retail/service provision, including the community's vision for a renewed Rolleston Town Centre; and - 9.5 The one-off economic stimulus associated with developing the land and constructing the dwellings that will be enabled there. - The only possible economic cost is potential adverse effects of the proposed commercial area on the role and function of the Lincoln Key Activity Centre.
+However, at only 450m2 of Gross Floor Area each, it is far too small to have any such effects. - Given the strong and enduring benefits of the proposed plan change, and noting the absence of any material economic costs, I support it on economic grounds.

-RESPONSE TO MR TALLENTIRE
+RESPONSE TO MR LANGMAN

-- 12 Mr Tallentire has provided evidence on behalf of ECan and CCC, which included a response to my evidence for this plan change.
-I have reviewed his statement and make the following comments in response. - 13 Mr Tallentire considers that the 2021 capacity assessment that I critiqued is generally consistent with requirements for preparing them, including the use of population projections as the initial basis for an assessment of housing demand. - I disagree.
-The demand projections used in the assessment significantly understate recent trends, and its corresponding estimates of capacity are fundamentally flawed, as described in detail in both my evidence in chief, and that of Mr Akehurst. - 15 Mr Tallentire also considers that the prior (2018) HCA was generally fit-for-purpose because it included a peer review process.
+- 12 Mr Langman has provided evidence on behalf of ECan and CCC, which included a response to my evidence for this plan change.
+I have reviewed his statement and make the following comments in response. - 13 Mr Langman considers that the 2021 capacity assessment that I critiqued is generally consistent with requirements for preparing them, including the use of population projections as the initial basis for an assessment of housing demand. - I disagree.
+The demand projections used in the assessment significantly understate recent trends, and its corresponding estimates of capacity are fundamentally flawed, as described in detail in both my evidence in chief, and that of Mr Akehurst. - 15 Mr Langman also considers that the prior (2018) HCA was generally fit-for-purpose because it included a peer review process.
 In my view, the 2018 HCA was fatally flawed because it assumed that all plan-enabled capacity was automatically feasible for development.
 This is an inappropriate and misleading assumption.
-Moreover, the supposed adequacy of the prior HCA tells us nothing about the veracity or otherwise of the most recent (2021) iteration. - Mr Tallentire notes that he is comfortable that the FUDAs are included in the estimates of medium-term capacity because Change 1 to the CRPS is now operative and various private plan changes are underway. - 17 This conclusion is incorrect.
-The NPSUD is clear that capacity must be zoned accordingly for residential development in either an operative or proposed district plan to qualify as medium-term
+Moreover, the supposed adequacy of the prior HCA tells us nothing about the veracity or otherwise of the most recent (2021) iteration. - Mr Langman notes that he is comfortable that the FUDAs are included in the estimates of medium-term capacity because Plan Change 1 to the CRPS is now operative and various private plan changes are underway.

-- capacity.
+- 17 This conclusion is incorrect.
+The NPSUD is clear that capacity must be zoned accordingly for residential development in either an operative or proposed district plan to qualify as medium-term capacity.
 The FUDAs are not zoned appropriately and therefore fail this test.
-Consequently, they must be excluded. - Finally, Mr Tallentire appears to consider that the triennial capacity assessment process is the most appropriate way to identify and plan for additional capacity to meet shortfalls. - I agree that the HCA process can be a useful avenue to provide for future capacity, but they are not the only way, nor necessarily the best. - The issue is timing.
+Consequently, they must be excluded. - Finally, Mr Langman appears to consider that the triennial capacity assessment process is the most appropriate way to identify and plan for additional capacity to meet shortfalls. - I agree that the HCA process can be a useful avenue to provide for future capacity, but they are not the only way, nor necessarily the best. - The issue is timing.
 In short, with a 3-year gap between each HCA, and given the very long lead times associated with both land development and house construction, relying just on HCAs to address capacity shortfalls is flawed, in my view. - A far more responsive approach is desirable, both from a market and regulatory (i.e. NPSUD) perspective.